-Though the Liberal Democrats would seek to abolish the role of Police and Crime Commissioner, Kris believes until that happens that the Police Commssioner should be the voice of the people to the police.
+Kris Brown's number one priority is to abolish the role of Police and Crime Commissioner.
+Kris believes until that happens that the Police Commissioner should be the voice of the people to the police.
 Not the other way round.

-- Lobby the government every day, from being elected until he leaves office, to abolish the role of elected Police Commissioner, saving at least £800,000 a year - money that could be spent on front line policing.
+- Be Merseyside's last Police Commissioner and immediately set out plans abolish the role of elected Police Commissioner, saving at least £800,000 a year - money that could be spent on front line policing.

 - Seek to end knife, gun and other violent crimes - not just through greater enforcement but through tackling the route causes linked to health inequality and education.

-- Maintain, as part of our fight against Brexit, cross-border co-operation in combating serious organised crime, including international fraud and child sexual exploitation, by retaining the European Arrest Warrant, membership of Europol and access to EU information databases.
+- Despite Brexit, work to maintain cross-border co-operation in combating serious organised crime, including international fraud and child sexual exploitation, by retaining the principles of the former European Arrest Warrant, membership of Europol and access to EU information databases.